dmonroe85/wordle_experiments/README.md

 and displays a status for each character using colors in the UI.
 This is a statistical simulator so we use letter encodings instead.

-The feedback statuses are encoded in the `wordle.simulator.feedback` module.
+The feedback statuses are encoded in the `wordle.types.feedback` module.

 Statuses:
 * `CORRECT` (code `C`, a.k.a.
 Green) - This character is correct, and in the